miticollo/poc-anfora/README.md

        1. Follow [below instructions](#other-oss) to prepare a Docker container with macOS.
        2. Open Xcode
           ```shell
-          open -a /Applications/Xcode.app # adjust path if necessary
+          open -a /Applications/Xcode.app # Adjust path if necessary
           ```
        3. Add your Apple ID to Xcode.
           Go to `Settings` > `Accounts`.
        4. Create a blank project using the Apple ID you have just added to Xcode.
+          > **Note**<br/>
-          **This step is FUNDAMENTALLY because without it, you can't use `utility/devteamid.sh` because there is no identity in Keychain.**
+          > This step is FUNDAMENTALLY because without it, you can't use `utility/devteamid.sh` given that there is no identity in Keychain.
        5. Close Xcode.
        6. [Pass through iPhone to container](https://github.com/sickcodes/Docker-OSX#usbfluxd-iphone-usb---network-style-passthrough-osx-kvm-docker-osx)
        7. Unlock the `login.keychain`.
           Add the following command before Appium server start command.
           <span><!-- https://stackoverflow.com/a/20208104 --></span>
           ```shell
-          security unlock-keychain -p PASSWORD login.keychain && npx appium server --session-override
+          security -v unlock-keychain -p PASSWORD login.keychain && npx appium server --session-override
           ```
           > **Warning**<br/>
-          > This is not SAFE!
-          > But it permits the building **over SSH** without GUI.
+          > This permits the build **over SSH** without GUI.
        8. Finally run
           ```shell
            python ./src/main.py UDID -b it.uniupo.dsdf.WebDriverAgentRunner --team-id <TEAM_ID> --install-wda-only